Lady (Devil May Cry): Creation and design

-Lady's appearance was based on Julia Volkova, a member of defunct Russian band t.A.T.u.
+Lady's appearance was based on Julia Volkova, a member of Russian band t.A.T.u.

 Lady's appearance was based on Russian singer Julia Volkova.
 While the character's designers sought to have her portrayed as a capable fighter, she was dressed in a school uniform in order to appeal to casual gamers; Daigo Ikeno tried to off-set the immature outfit by using oversized weaponry.
 With regard to cutscenes, Ikeno asked staff to make her look like a skilled fighter by utilizing sudden, unexpected martial arts movements and having the character make quick use of her guns during peak stances of those movements; her motion-capture actress found it difficult to replicate these moves.
 Bingo Morihashi said that he originally intended for Lady to be older than series protagonist Dante, but director Hideaki Itsuno refused to agree to this, believing Japanese players would prefer the character younger.
 Her appearance was finalized late in Devil May Cry 3s development, though Morihashi wrote her story and dialogue with a clear visual in mind.
 To distinguish her from previous heroines in the franchise, Lady was given black hair.
 Another contrast with Trish and Lucia was the fact she was highly skilled at fighting demons.
 The team felt former heroines were too generic.

 Her relationship with her father Arkham represents one of the key themes of Devil May Cry 3: familial conflict, with Dante also being in conflict with his brother Vergil.
 Itsuno said he did not like the idea of Lady killing Arkham, as he believed a child should never kill their parent.
 Morihashi wanted this scene in the final product, along with Dante defeating Vergil, as themes of the game.
 To balance this, Morihashi wrote a scene leading up to Arkham's death, where Lady said that Arkham was her responsibility.